confluentinc/ksql/docs/tutorials/basics-docker.md

 !!! note
    The grouping columns `gender` and `regionid` are currently stored combined in a single key column.
 This will be rectified once multiple key columns are supported.
-Until then, then columns are combined and the resulting column if given a system generated column name.
+Until then, these columns are combined and the resulting column is given a system-generated column name.

 ### 8. View query results using a pull query